Lwandiso-Ntlanga/Portfolio-React-App/README.md

+#React Portfolio

+##Project discription

+This project portfolio was created using React Bootstrap. \
+This app aims to showcase more info about the auther "Lwandiso Ntlanga" such as technical skills, education background, work experience and projects I have been involved in.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).